 E. Application Review Information

 a.
-Eligibility and Completeness Review
+Eligibility, Completeness and Applicant Risk Review

 b.
 Evaluation Criteria